 This beautiful Victorian home was built in 1892 by Walter and Josephine Gresham.
-It is widely regarded as one of the most important examples of Victorian architecture in the United States today.
+It is widely regarded as one of the most prominent examples of Victorian architecture in the United States today.

 Some tourists have also reported feeling somebody hitting or scratching them while they pass by or attempt to photograph the home.

 Despite all, the Bishop’s Palace remains to be one of the most significant historical landmarks in Galveston.

 This site has one of the richest histories in haunted Galveston.
 The land was once the campground of Karankawa Indians, as well as the site of Jean Laffite’s pirate colony.
 In 1821, the pirates and the Native Americans fought the Battle of Three Trees here.

 Since that time, a home was built on the property and changed hands many times over the years.
 Mansion caretakers have reported seeing ghosts of pirates and Native Americans, as well as hearing them fighting and dying.